Whole30, paleo, and totally delicious, this broiled lobster tail recipe is the perfect recipe to impress your guests or enjoy a date night in!

 How to Butterfly a Lobster Tail:

 It may look fancy and difficult, but butterflying a lobster tail is a painless task.
-To start, use kitchen shears and cut the shell all the way down, stopping at the tail.
-Gently pull the meat away from the shell.
+To start, use kitchen shears and cut the shell all the way down.
+Be careful to stop at the tail!
+Then, gently pull the lobster meat away from the shell.
 While performing this step, be careful to keep the meat closest to the tail, attached.
 You do not want it to fully separate from the shell as it will not result in the pretty butterfly effect we’re aiming to achieve.
-Once you have pulled the meat from the tail, lift it up, and fold the shell underneath, so that that the meat is resting on top of the shell.
+Once you have pulled the meat from the tail, lift it up, and fold the shell underneath.
+When done properly, the meat will be rest on top of the shell.
 Don’t stress if you cut the meat while cutting the shell, it won’t change the taste one bit.
 And voilá!
 You’ll have a beautifully butterflied lobster tail that will look super impressive.

 Lobster (seafood and shellfish in general) is something you want to serve as soon as it’s ready.
 If you want to do a little prep work, you can measure out the ingredients, and cut the lobster, so then everything should come together in about 10 minutes.
 Yup, seriously.

-This same recipe can also be used on the grill.
+In addition, this same recipe can also be used on the grill.
 Just follow the same steps, and let me tell you, it’s amazing!
-Be sure to tag me on Instagram; I would love to see all the lobster fanciness!

 Recipe inspired by: Wholesome Yum